kassimariemc/accessible-website-Horiseon/README.md

 # Accessible Website for Horiseon

-This source code provides an outline for accessible websites.
+This source code provides an example of an accessible website.
 This code is optimized for screen readers and search engines.

 ## Included Criteria